artificialsolutions-tiva/tiva-solution/README.md

 This project represents all of the resources used by the Tiva Teneo Studio solution.
 The solution file is available for each release here: [https://github.com/artificialsolutions-tiva/tiva-solution/releases](https://github.com/artificialsolutions-tiva/tiva-solution/releases)

-##Prerequisites
+## Prerequisites
-A 5.1.1 or greater studio environment.
+A 5.1.1 or greater Teneo studio environment.

-##Project Structure
+## Project Structure
 * external_sheets

 >Contains a single file which is an excel sheet with the same structure as the google sheet passed into the solution.